Regional HUD administrator listens to local officials in Connellsville

 Carol Staines, executive director of the Connellsville Housing Authority, also spoke during the meeting.

-“We’re unique because we’re a small authority within a county,” she said.
-“We have 200 public housing units.
-We have family development and we have high-rise for the elderly.”
+“We’re unique because we’re a small authority within the county,” she said.

-Staines noted that the 200 units are owned by HUD, but she said another 118 units – within Greenwood Heights Apartments – are owned by the Connellsville Housing Authority.
+Staines noted that the Connellsville Housing Authority oversees 200 public housing units, along with another 118 units – within Greenwood Heights Apartments – that are actually owned by the Connellsville Housing Authority.

-“A lot of people at our North Manor development, our family development, they have gotten jobs,” she said at the meeting.
-“We (also) have quite a few people who have purchased homes.”
+“We have quite a few people who have purchased homes,” she noted at the meeting.

 Michael Edwards, executive director of the Connellsville Redevelopment Authority, delivered wide-ranging remarks on the Great Allegheny Passage trail and other areas of recent work.